happyjedi/happyjedi.pro/src/about.md

    <p><strong> Now I’m looking for a long-term remote work as Ruby on
      Rails developer.
 I'm interesting in projects that would change the world.
-     And also I'm interesting in relocation from Russia to Switzerland, Canada or Luxembourg.</strong>
+     And also I'm interesting in relocation from Russia to Switzerland or Luxembourg.</strong>
    </p>